Tom Crean (explorer): Terra Nova Expedition, 1910–1913

 Scott held Crean in high regard, so he was among the first people recruited for the Terra Nova Expedition, which set out for the Antarctic in June 1910, and one of the few men in the party with previous polar experience.
 After the expedition's arrival in McMurdo Sound in January 1911, Crean was part of the 13-man team who established "One Ton Depot", 130 smi from Hut Point, so named because of the large amount of food and equipment cached there on the projected route to the South Pole.
 Returning from the depot to base camp at Cape Evans, Crean, accompanied by Apsley Cherry-Garrard and Henry "Birdie" Bowers, experienced near-disaster when camping on unstable sea ice.
 During the night the ice broke up, leaving the men adrift on an ice floe and separated from their sledges.
-Crean probably saved the group's lives, by leaping from floe to floe until he reached the Barrier edge and was able to summon help.
+Crean probably saved the group's lives by leaping from floe to floe until he reached the Barrier edge and was able to summon help.
+Earlier that day, Bowers recounted in a letter that he had mistaken a bag of curry for a bag of cocoa, and Crean "drank his right down before discovering anything was wrong".

 Crean departed with Scott in November 1911, for the attempt at the South Pole.
 This journey had three stages: 400 smi across the Barrier, 120 smi up the heavily crevassed Beardmore Glacier to an altitude of 10000 ft above sea level, and then another 350 smi to the Pole.
 At regular intervals, supporting parties returned to base; Crean was in the final group of eight men that marched on to the polar plateau and reached 87°32'S, 168 smi from the pole.
 Here, on 4 January 1912, Scott selected his final polar party: Crean, William Lashly and Edward Evans were ordered to return to base, while Scott, Edgar Evans, Edward Wilson, Bowers and Lawrence Oates continued to the pole.